MicrosoftDocs/learn/learn-pr/azure-devops/implement-code-workflow/includes/2-choose-a-code-flow-strategy.md

 ## How do I work with Git?

-**Mara**: Like I mentioned before, with distributed systems, developers are free to access any file they need without affecting other developers' work, since they have their own copy of the repository.
+**Mara**: Like I mentioned before, with distributed systems, developers are free to access any file they need without affecting other developers' work, because they have their own copy of the repository.
 A _clone_ is your local copy of a repository.

 When we work on a feature or a bug fix, we usually want to try out different approaches until we find the best solution.
-But trying out code on your copy of the main codebase isn't a good idea since you may not want to keep the first few tries.
+But trying out code on your copy of the main codebase isn't a good idea, because you may not want to keep the first few tries.

-To give you a better option, Git has a feature called _branching_, where you can maintain as many copies as you want and only merge back the one you want to keep.
+To give you a better option, Git has a feature called _branching_, where you can maintain as many copies as you want and merge back only the one you want to keep.
 This keeps the main branch stable.

 **Andy**: I get the concepts so far.
 How do I check in my code?